A real-time, free emergency management platform

 After you issue an alert, Cell 411 will also prompt you to start streaming live video to the group you alerted, allowing them to watch the live video stream from your device.

 How do I pull up the "Know Your Rights" screen?

-If you are in an encounter with the police and need a quick reminder about what your constitutional rights are, tap on the icon located in the lower left side of the map screen.
+If you are in an encounter with the police and need a quick reminder about what your constitutional rights are, tap on the menu icon located in the upper left corner of the screen then tap on “Know your rights.”
 It will bring up a small flyer with 5 bullet points and advice on what you should do during a police encounter.

 Why does Cell 411 ask for my phone number and emergency contact information?

 When you issue Cell 411 alerts, the people receiving your alerts will be prompted to call you or call your emergency contact in case of an emergency.
 This information is for that purpose only and you are not required to enter it into your account settings.
 Just keep in mind that others will have no other means to contact you if these fields are left blank.